Israa27/FaceBuilder/README.md

 - **CSS3**: Applied styles to enhance the visual appearance and layout of the project.

 - **JavaScript and DOM**: Utilized JavaScript to dynamically create and manipulate HTML elements using the Document Object Model (DOM).
-This allowed for interactive features such as drag and drop functionality.
+This allowed for interactive features such as drag-and-drop functionality.

 ## Demo
-To view the website, you can visit the live website:[FaceBuilder](https://israa27.github.io/icy-fusion/)
+To view the website, you can visit the live website:[FaceBuilder](https://israa27.github.io/FaceBuilder/)